JGR-1/junior-qa-portfolio/bug-reports/test-cases/tc-002-Unintended-tab-switching.md

-# Unintended tab switching while scrolling between "Live Channels" and "Categories"
+Unintended tab switching while scrolling between "Live Channels" and "Categories"

-Test Case ID: TC-002

 Precondition:
 - User is logged into the Twitch mobile application